LL.M. Course and Writing Requirements, Recommendations, and Options

 Note: Information in this section relates specifically to requirements for HLS degree completion.
 It does not relate to qualification for any bar examination or other professional licensing.

-To obtain the LL.M. degree, students must spend the entire academic year in full-time residence and satisfactorily complete a course of study consisting of a minimum of 23 credits and a maximum of 27 credits in one academic year.
+To remain eligible for the LL.M. degree, students must spend the entire academic year — consisting of the fall, winter, and spring terms — in full-time residence and satisfactorily complete a course of study consisting of a minimum of 23 credits and a maximum of 28 credits in one academic year.
 The foregoing minimum and maximum include the one credit assigned for completion of the portion of the Legal Research, Writing and Analysis course that takes place during Orientation.

-- Maximum Credits by term: LL.M. students may register for up to 13 credits in the fall term, up to 12 credits in the spring term, and up to three credits (in a single offering) in the winter term, not to exceed 27 credits for the academic year.
+- Maximum Credits by Term: LL.M. students may register for up to 13 credits in the fall term, up to 12 credits in the spring term, and up to three credits (in a single offering) in the winter term, not to exceed 28 credits for the academic year.
 Students typically enroll in nine to 11 credits in each of the fall and spring terms and two to three credits in the winter term.
-Any questions about academic requirements and maximum credits should be directed to the Graduate Program Office.
+Any questions about academic requirements and maximum credits should be directed to the Graduate Program.

 All degree candidates must register for a full-time load of course and/or seminar credits in each term and regularly attend all class sessions.
 Failure to register for a full-time load of credits for any term or to attend classes on a regular basis will preclude eligibility for graduation.
 Please refer to the online Course Catalog for course information and requirements.

 Additional course requirements for LL.M. students are described below.
-The Written Work Requirement is described also described below.
-The cross-registration process and guidelines for courses outside of the Law School are described in Section IV.
+The Written Work Requirement is also described below.
+The cross-registration process and guidelines for courses outside of the Law School are described on in the section on Course Registration and Course Changes.

-LL.M. candidates who do not hold a J.D. degree from a law school in the United States (including Puerto Rico) are required to take one core course in U.S. law from the following list of “primary”courses:
+LL.M. candidates who do not hold a J.D. degree from a law school in the United States (including Puerto Rico) are required to take one core course, of at least three credits, in U.S. law from the following list of “primary” courses:

 Constitutional Law: First Amendment